-Table 2 following shows a visual representation of the major sources of School Board revenue, by percentages, for fiscal year 2020.
-Revenue sources, which originate from Charges for Services, Operating Grants and Contributions, and Capital Grants and Contributions, total 35.2 percent of total revenues and are classified as Program Revenues.
+Table 2 following shows a visual representation of the major sources of School Board revenue, by percentages, for fiscal year 2021.
+Revenue sources, which originate from Charges for Services, Operating Grants and Contributions, and Capital Grants and Contributions, total 34.8 percent of total revenues and are classified as Program Revenues.
 Program revenues are generated from the program itself, such as Charges for Services, or are given to the School Board by other governments, organizations, or individuals, with restrictions to be used to support particular School Board programs.
-Thus, program revenues reduce the net cost of the particular School Board programs.
+Thus, program revenues reduce the net cost of the particular School Board programs to which they apply and are necessary for the continuation of many of those School Board programs.
 The costs that remain must be covered by the General Revenues received by the School Board.
-General revenues comprise the remaining 64.8 percent of School Board revenue and consist of appropriations from the City, aid from the Commonwealth of Virginia and the federal government, and an amount of miscellaneous revenues.
+General revenues comprise the remaining 65.2 percent of School Board revenue and consist of appropriations from the City, aid from the Commonwealth of Virginia and the federal government, and an amount of miscellaneous revenues.
 As shown, the largest part of the School Board's general revenue comes from the City, followed closely by operating grants and contributions.